 Overwhelm is really just distraction.
 Reactivity is really just a bad habit—and as we all know, habits are hard to break

 If you need even more help relieving business stress, download my action plan worksheet to follow along while you listen.
 These 5 steps are super easy to implement and will give you a newfound, positive outlook about your business.
-In fact, they are SO easy to implement that you can start as soon as you finish listening to the webinar!
+In fact, they are SO easy to implement that you can start as soon as you finish listening!
 Grab your ACTION PLAN today [http://bit.ly/5tipstostressfreebiz].

 See you soon!!!